tzhouhc/virt-counter.nvim/README.md

   -- Whether to count newline characters or not.
 Due to neovim native counting -- mechanisms, probably does not work correctly in blockwise selection. count_newlines = false,
+  -- Whether to count white space characters or not. count_whitespace = true,
+  -- Whether to create user commands to toggle the above counting settings. create_toggle_cmds = true,
+  -- Whether toggling produces a notification silent_toggle = false,
   -- additional spaces to put before the virtual text. spacing = 0,
   -- Configuration for creation a 'pill/button' like virtual text.